pozorvlak/linprog_talk/slides.md

 - Can we use LPs?

 ---
+title: Election fever
-title: LPs to the rescue!
+subtitle: LPs to the rescue!

 <pre class="prettyprint" data-lang="python">
 for party in parties: